The Value of Coaching

 People are being challenged, as never before, in their roles today.
 The business challenges we all face are enormous: globalization and the integration of cultures; unheard of technological advances; increasingly sophisticated customers and employees; a struggling economy; and the need to find business performance enhancers beyond cost-cutting and downsizing.
 On top of this, personal challenges are equally profound – business pressures testing our professional ethics while balancing family and health.Coaching is a development tool designed to assist us in living the quality of life and making the full contribution we desire.

-What Is Coaching by Context?
+What Is Coaching from Context?

 At IWL, when we talk about coaching, fundamentally, we’re always talking about conversations.
 If you decide to get a coach, your coaching sessions, emails, and voicemails all would be conversations between you and your coach focused on creating an impact.
 Together you design the kind of impact you want to make for yourself (both personally and professionally), your family, your team, organization, and/or community.

-Coaching by context has a bias towards examining the context from which you operate that forms the basis for your behavior and outcomes.
+Coaching from context has a bias towards examining the context from which you operate that forms the basis for your behavior and outcomes.
 If you unconceal the context that you currently have then you can choose to either keep it as is or change it to evoke new actions from yourself and others.